webhasan/gtm-datalayer-for-shopify/README.md

 8. **newsletter_signup**
 9. Logged customer and in the checkout page customer details included as **customer** object with dataLayer

-## Special Features ##
+## Features ##
-With all general event tracking it also tack following special events
+With all general event tracking it also tracks following special events
 1. Quick View Event Tracking (as **view_item**)
 2. Mini Cart and Popup Up Cart Tracking (as **view_cart**)
 3. Shopify Direct Checkout Tracking ( as **add_to_cart** & **begin_checkout**)